philamp/jellygrail/README.md

 ### 📡 Path: /rd_progress

 http://localhost:6502/remotescan
-When your RD torrents are updated only through /remotescan, this is a service to check if there are changes worth calling **/scan** subsequently.
+When your RD torrents are updated only through **/remotescan**, this is a service to check if there are changes worth calling **/scan** subsequently.
-> ⚠️ known issue: /scan won't be triggered all the time if your number of torrents exceeds 2500

 ## 7/ ➰ Daily restart